Malaysia - Data Protection Overview

 - the exercise of any functions conferred on any person under any law.

-The PDPA also sets out certain parameters for the processing of personal data.
+Further to the section on legal bases above, the General Principle also sets out certain parameters for the processing of personal data.
 It provides that personal data shall not be processed unless:

 - it is for a lawful purpose directly related to the activity of the data user;

-- it is necessary for, or directly related to that purpose; and
+- it is necessary for, or directly related to, that purpose; and

 - the data is adequate and not excessive for that purpose.